LucaOne/LucaOneApp/README.md

     * seq_type: type of input sequence: `gene` or `prot`, `gene` for nucleic acid(DNA or RNA), `prot` for protein.
     * input_file: the input file path for embedding(format: csv or fasta).
 The seq_id in the file must be unique and cannot contain special characters.
     * save_path: the saving dir for storing the embedding file.
-    * embedding_complete: if the GPU memory is not enough to infer the entire sequence at once, it is used to determine whether to perform segmented completion (if this parameter is not used, 0.95*len is truncated each time until the CPU can process the length).
+    * embedding_complete: When `embedding_complete` is set, `truncation_seq_length` is invalid.
+If the GPU memory is not enough to infer the entire sequence at once, it is used to determine whether to perform segmented completion (if this parameter is not used, 0.95*len is truncated each time until the CPU can process the length).
-    * embedding_complete_seg_overlap: when 'embedding_complete=True', whether the method of overlap is applicable to segmentation(overlap sliding window)
+    * embedding_complete_seg_overlap: When `embedding_complete` is set, whether the method of overlap is applicable to segmentation(overlap sliding window)
     * gpu: the gpu id to use(-1 for cpu).

 3) Optional parameters: